Warplane purchase schedule on target, while water for First Nations could be delayed

 Unfortunately, the Trudeau government does not appear to be conveying the same urgency on the implementation of the human rights to water and sanitation recognized by the United Nations in July 2010 (the same month the Harper government first committed to buying new fighter jets).

-A government-commissioned assessment in 2011 found it would cost $4.7 billion in servicing and a $419 million annual operating budget to meet and maintain all current and future water and wastewater needs on reserves.
+A government-commissioned assessment in 2011 found it would cost $4.7 billion in servicing and a $419-million annual operating budget to meet and maintain all current and future water and wastewater needs on reserves.

 After an election pledge in October 2015 to eliminate all long-term boil water advisories in First Nations communities, the newly elected Trudeau government allocated in its March 2016 budget $1.8 billion over a five-year period for this.